 When Mike (Channing Tatum) takes Adam (Alex Pettyfer) under his wing at the Xquisite All-Male Revue, "The Kid" is a huge success.
 But life soon becomes more complex...
 Drama from Steven Soderbergh

-Although it's certainly enjoyable on a hen night level - in the same way that you could enjoy, say, The Avengers simply for the spectacle - Steven Soderbergh's sexual commodification drama is actually a little smarter than that.
-Not brain surgery smart, but pop-culture smart.
-Putting it another way, the strippers at the Xquisite revue aren't the sharpest tools in the box, but they certainly know how to hammer home a point.
+Although it's absolutely enjoyable on a hen night level - in the same way that you could enjoy, say, The Avengers simply for the spectacle - Steven Soderbergh's sexual commodification drama is smarter than that.
+Not brain surgery smart; pop-culture smart.
+Putting it another way, the strippers at the Xquisite Revue aren't the sharpest tools in the box, but they certainly know how to hammer home a point.

-It helps that the performances are universally game toppers for the actors involved.
-Matthew McConaughey has always seemed to project a slightly sleazy screen persona, making some of his rom-com roles dubious, but here, he's perfect as the madam of the stable.
-Putting it kindly, Alex Pettyfer hasn't been blessed with brilliance, script-wise, but here, he's a revelation, delivering a believable and absorbing snapshot of a young man enjoying himself that bit too much.
+It helps that the performances are universally game-toppers for the actors involved.
+Matthew McConaughey is perfect as the madam of the stable.
+Putting it kindly, Alex Pettyfer (Stormbreaker, Beastly) hasn't necessarily been blessed with brilliance, script-wise, to date, but here, he's a revelation, delivering a believable and absorbing snapshot of a young man enjoying himself that bit too much.
 And Channing Tatum is a natural, which is to be expected given the whole film was his idea, based on his own experiences as a 19 year old stripper in Tampa.

 In a nutshell: Musings on the nature of capitalism wrapped in a very pretty package, with plenty to say about bromantic relationships too, Magic Mike is a film for adventurous audiences of all persuasions.